 Because of these challenges, most financial services enterprises are high-touch, relationship-based businesses in which frontline representatives, such as financial advisors, brokers, and insurance producers, are the critical link in the revenue generation chain.
 Most potential customers will not make a purchase until they have a high level of trust and confidence in the product offered by the enterprise and in the integrity and competence of the frontline representative.
 Therefore, financial services enterprises are heavily dependent on the sales and marketing effectiveness of their frontline representatives.

-Research by several organizations has shown that most financial services firms have significant opportunities to improve the sales and marketing effectiveness of their frontline representatives.
+Research by several organizations has shown that most financial services firms have significant opportunities to improve the sales and marketing effectiveness of their frontline representatives through channel enablement.
 For example:

 - Research by HNW, Inc. has found that frontline representatives in the financial services industry spend only about 34% of their time directly interacting with clients or managing client affairs.
 Frontline representatives spend another 28% of their time on prospecting and marketing activities.

 - HNW also conducted a separate survey of relationship sales professionals, half of whom were in the banking or financial services industry.
 In that survey, only 30% of respondents said they have access to a technology system that enables them to customize and distribute client communications digitally, and only 34% said they have the ability to order and print customized materials on demand.

 - Several research studies have shown that most marketing content resources are never used by sales teams because they can’t find them, or because the resources are in the wrong format, or because they are too difficult to customize.

 These research findings show that there is a pressing need for financial services enterprises to improve the sales effectiveness and efficiency of their frontline representatives.
 We recently published a white paper that explains how financial services enterprises can use channel sales automation solutions to drive improved sales and marketing effectiveness and efficiency.